WebAssembly/component-model/design/mvp/JS-Reference.md

 A component store is defined by the [canonical ABI](./CanonicalABI.md#component-instances) and is analogous to the core wasm store.
 It contains a set of component instances and tasks.
 A store is also a unit of failure where a trap can trigger a lockdown which prevents further execution within the store.

 In contrast with core wasm, every component instantiated by the JS-API or ESM (i.e. 'top level') is partitioned to its own store.
 This means that all top-level component interaction is mediated by the JS-API.
 A component export imported by another component is treated the same as any other JS import.
-Nested components share a common store and directly link following the normal component rules.

 This ensures that whether an ESM is implemented as a component or with JS is an implementation detail that can change over time.
 This also means that a failure within a top-level component instance that triggers a lockdown affects only that component instance.

+Nested components share a common store and directly link following the normal component rules.
+This should be sufficient for most cases where you want to directly link components.
+In the future, we could consider an extension to instantiate two components within the same store.

 ## Entry points